amittian/BANK-BIG-DATA-ANALYSIS-USING-HADOOP/README.md

     NOTE : The use of ORC files improves performance when HIVE is reading , writing and processing the data from large table

+ >> BACKEND and UN-NOTICED EFFORTS

+          (a) written Java code for encryption / decryption of data before/after analysis ( MUST DONE) as per SLA (b) written Python code in order to covert small XML email files in to structured format and stored in HIVE table for further analysis
+          (c) SQOOP password file must be encypted controlled with proper permission ,so not everyone can access the client data stored in RDBMS  as per SLA